 The brewery is a 30-minute drive from Chania in an agricultural area, and it’s possible to have a tour (booked in advance) of the brewing process accompanied by a tasting afterward at their terrace restaurant, which has views over the river valley with olive, orange, and avocado trees.

 This is one of my favorite activities to enjoy in the Chania region of Crete as it combines drinking a high-class beer with peaceful surroundings and traditional Cretan dishes.

-Exploring the old area of the Chania port is a must.
-To be honest, it’s pretty difficult to find amongst the narrow streets, so it’s best to come outside of the July and August high seasons.
-If not staying in one of the many boutique establishments in the Old Town, such as the Domus Renier Boutique Hotel or the Skala de Faro (which offers views of the lighthouse), there is a regular bus service from outlying areas.
+Exploring the Old Town of Chania is a must.
+You can wander the ancient narrow streets with their old Venetian buildings; some still lived in, others neglected and crumbling but nonetheless beautiful.
+It’s a popular spot for visitors to Chania, so it’s best to come outside of the high season in July and August.
+If not staying in one of the many boutique establishments in the Old Town, such as the atmospheric Azade Chania, there is a regular bus service from outlying areas.

 The Old Town itself is full of museums and churches such as the Maritime Museum of Crete along the quayside with nautical relics from the past and paintings plus old photographs commemorating traditional moments in Greece’s naval history.

-It’s no exaggeration to say that the highlight of Old Chania is the Old Venetian Harbor.
-Over the years it’s endured Venetian, Ottoman, and, briefly, even Egyptian rule, making for fantastic building facades.
+It’s no exaggeration to say that the highlight of Old Chania is the Old Venetian Harbor and Lighthouse, originally built by the Venetians in the 16th century and later reconstructed by the Egyptians.
+Its eclectic history of rulers makes for fantastic building facades.
 The waterfront by the lighthouse is the busiest area with many restaurants and tavernas where you can sit and watch the sunset.